 Willcox, Buyck & Williams, a well-known and highly regarded business law firm in South Carolina, can provide in-depth and comprehensive knowledge of employment law to employees so they will understand the benefits they’re entitled to and the regulations they must follow.
 In the same way, our skilled employment attorneys are well-prepared to guide employers to maintain compliance with all legal requirements for workplace environments and to understand under what circumstances they can legally terminate an employee.

 Acceptable Workplace Conditions

-Workplace environments must meet current standards for matters of employment law such as minimum wage, safety, non-discrimination and sanitation standards and to avoid claims of wrongful termination.
+Workplace environments must meet current standards for matters of employment law such as minimum wage, safety, non-discrimination, and sanitation standards to avoid claims of wrongful termination.
 By the same token, employees must meet the regulations set out in their employee handbooks and can be, in South Carolina as throughout all 50 states, terminated at will, with or without cause.